 Don’t forget to swap your laundry detergent for an eco-friendly, zero waste one.
 Drops, Bower Collective or Tru Earth are all good brands you can try.

-Refils and reuse options available directly from Bower Collective
+Refills and reuse options are available directly from Bower Collective

 Plastic food wrap is single-use, rarely recycled and is very wasteful overall.
 It contributes to the marine plastic problem, is dangerous for animals and most likely leaches chemicals into your food.
 Need we say more. we’ve swapped plastic food wrap for sustainable beeswax and vegan wax food wraps.